 Step 1: above the trunk you draw as lightly as possible circles right through each other.
 The circles don’t have to be perfect!
 Each circle represents one group of leaves.

-Step 3: now choose in the other circles (groups of leaves) which are in front and which are behind.
+Step 3: choose in the other circles (groups of leaves) which are in front and which are behind.
 Each time erase the lines of the underlying circle.

 Step 5: now draw leaves within each group.
 Let them point in different directions.

-Exercise 2: DRAWING IN SHADES OF GRAY
+Exercise 2: DRAWING IN GRAYSCALE

 DIFFERENT TREE SPECIES